+iii.
+For a business segment with non-U.S. insureds, an established industry or national mortality table and mortality improvement scale may be used, with approval from the domiciliary commissioner.

 4. Additional Considerations Involving Data

 The following considerations shall apply to mortality data specific to the business segment for which assumptions are being determined (i.e., direct data discussed in Section 11.B.1 or other than direct data discussed in Section 11.B.2).